no coat of arms

 |Beam: 105.6 feet (32.2 meters)|

 |Draft: 33.1 feet (10.1 meters)|

 |Aircraft: helicopter platform only|

 |Crew: 34 civilians, 10 technicians|

 |Homeport: not assigned|

-This section contains the names of sailors who served aboard SS MAJ.
+This section contains the names of sailors who served aboard USNS MAJ.
 STEPHEN W. PLESS.
 It is no official listing but contains the names of sailors who submitted their information.

 About the Ship's Name:

 USNS MAJ.
 STEPHEN W. PLESS is named in honor of US Marine Corps Maj.
 Stephen W. Pless who was awarded the Medal of Honor for his actions near Quang Ngai, Republic of Vietnam, on 19 August 1967.